-    For better understand we will add another visual(Pie chart) on that page.
+For better understanding we will add another visual(Pie chart) on that page.

 When we checked or select any person’s name then it will show all the respective locations of this person.
 Also, the data will be displayed in Pie chart.

 For example, On the hierarchy slicer visual, we choose only a person’s name(i.e. Priya).
-The visualization also reflecting on the pie chart.
+The visualization also reflects on the pie chart.

 It will represent data like below: